Mosque of Shaikh M. R. Bawa Muhaiyaddeen: Mosque interior

-The Mihrab (Niche)
+Mihrab (Niche)

 The niche at the front of the mosque indicates the direction for prayer.
 Surrounding the niche in a rectangular border are the Quranic verses 127 and 128 from Suratul Baqara - the Heifer.
-At the peak of the arch is written the Bismillah - "In the name of God, the Most Gracious, the Most Merciful".
+At the peak of the arch is written the basmala.

-The Border
+Border

 Encircling the room, where the interior walls meet the ceiling, is a border with a width of about 10 inches.
 Written upon the border are verses 1 through 26 of Suratul Kahf - The Cave.

-The Dome
+Dome

 Encircling the base of the dome are sets of small windows set into the sides of an octagon.
 Each side holds 6 windows for a total of 48.
-The 99 names of Allah, the Asma'ul-Husna, are in the panes of the windows.
+The 99 names of God are in the panes of the windows.

 Below the windows is a border also completing a circle.
 On the border are written the following chapters of the Quran: Suratul Fatiha - The Opening, Suratul Iklas - Purity, Suratul Falaq - The Dawn, and Suratun Nas - Mankind.